grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-logs-data-source-plugin.md

     }
   }

-  // This is a mocked implementation.
-Be sure to adjust this based your data source logic. private getLogsVolumeDataProvider(
+  // Be sure to adjust this example based your data source logic. private getLogsVolumeDataProvider(
     request: DataQueryRequest<ExampleQuery>
   ): Observable<DataQueryResponse> | undefined {